likith-sg/GDG-Solutions-Challenge/README.md

 - Real-time sign recognition
 - Built-in data augmentation pipeline
 - Easy to expand with new gesture classes
-- 🖥Deployable on laptops, Raspberry Pi, or Jetson Nano
+- Deployable on laptops, Raspberry Pi, or Jetson Nano
 - Designed for inclusivity and accessibility

 ---